tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_pull_requests.md

 path1: /publishingapis.html
 ---

-In the previous step, you used Github Desktop to manage the workflow of committing files and creating requests.
+In the previous step, [Using the GitHub Desktop Client](pubapis_github_desktop_client.html), you used Github Desktop to manage the workflow of committing files and creating requests.
 In this tutorial, you'll do a similar thing but using the browser-based interface that Github provides rather than using a terminal or Github Desktop.

-{: .tip}
-When you ask developers to review content, ask the specific developer who created the feature you're documenting.
-Developer tasks are usually specific.
-One developer may not understand what another developer is really doing (beyond a superficial level).

-{% if site.format == "web" %}
 * TOC
 {:toc}
-{% endif %}

 ## Make edits in a separate branch